Using Speech Therapy Apps to Treat Listening Comprehension in Adults With Aphasia

 Each exercise has a hint – the printed word – to help when you get stuck, as well as a big repeat button to hear the word again.
 This is where nearly everyone starts to rebuild their listening comprehension.

 This app is a real ear work-out!
 Work up each level of the Identify activity to pick the picture that exactly matches the sentence you hear.
-Ranging from “the boy is eating” to “she is thrown a ball by him”, this app challenges users to understand each word and the order in which they appear, with half the levels focusing on pronouns (he/him, she/her, they/them).
+Ranging from “the boy eats” to “the couple is shown a house by the realtor”, this app challenges users to understand each word and the order in which they appear.

 The Build activity is equal parts understanding and writing, rearranging the words in a sentence.
-The challenge here is to include all the “little words” in the right order, adding up to 3 words that don’t belong as part of the choices.
+The challenge here is to include all the “little words” in the right order, adding up to 3 words that don’t belong as part of the choices with 20 different sentence types.

 Even the best listeners must fully engage their attention to get all the items and order correct in the Follow activity.
 Follow the directions that are given, starting with “touch the ball” and working up to “touch the large blue striped triangle before you touch the small red solid circle.”